jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 If we replace [the photon] by *it*, then we only have the second reading, because a pronoun cannot be modified by a spatial phrase.

+Both spatial and temporal information can be introduced by a word, a phrase or a clause.

 ## Temporal clause